cristianst85/QuickConnectPlugin/README.md

     * `ssh`, `telnet`, `linux` or a known Linux distribution name - *Open PuTTY Console* and *Open WinSCP*.
 - Additional options like session name or port can be specified to be used with PuTTY/WinSCP.
 The syntax is as follows:
     `[{ssh|telnet}|<os_type>[;session:"<regex_pattern>"[;port:<port>[;ssh_key:"<ssh_key_path.ppk>"]]]]`.
+- Starting with the version [0.6.0-rc.1](https://github.com/cristianst85/QuickConnectPlugin/releases/tag/0.6.0-rc.1) the protocol for WinSCP can be also specified with the additional options.
+The syntax is as follows:
+	`protocol:{sftp|ftp|scp}` (e.g., `protocol:sftp`).
+If the protocol is omitted then it defaults to `scp`.
+A complete list of supported protocols by the WinSCP can be found [here](https://winscp.net/eng/docs/protocols).

 Connection method and Additional options can be mapped to the same field.
 This will avoid cluttering the database with too many custom fields.